tkrivobokova/tuum_assignment/TESTRESULTS.md

 #### **Errors 2-9**
-**Error:** status code 500 is return when personTypeCode or addressTypeCode is missing/empty/null/spaces only, while should have been 400 status code
+**Error:** status code 500 is returned when personTypeCode or addressTypeCode is missing/empty/null/spaces only, while should have been 400 status code

 If a required field is missing or empty/null/contains only spaces the program should return 400 status code because the valid payload was not provided from the client-side, not from the server-side.
 Which means, that the client-side error happened and client-side errors should